 Dean Emeritus Bare's presentation at Workshop on the Future of Forestry Education (pdf) or (doc), SAF Annual Convention, Honolulu, HI.
 November 4, 2011

 Dean Emeritus Bare updates an analysis of the impact of the ABB model on the distribution of indirect costs to SFR.
 May 26, 2011

-Dean Emeritus Bare participates on a panel discussing Natural Resources - Washington Ecosystems: Mountains to the Sound, Graduate and Professional Student Senate Science and Policy Summit, University of Washington, May 13, 2011
+Dean Emeritus Bare participates on a panel discussing Natural Resources - Washington Ecosystems: Mountains to the Sound, Graduate and Professional Student Senate Science and Policy Summit, University of Washington, May 13, 2011 (No longer online)

 Dean Emeritus Bare attends Governor Gregoire's signing of SHB 1254 ( Institute of Forest Resources).
 April 29, 2011

 Dean Emeritus Bare's article Here's How to Value Pre-commercial Timber Stands (A Second Look), published in The Forestry Source.
 January 25, 2011